Boils or Red Lumps on your Baby’s Head

 • Don’t let your baby touch the boil or scratch it with their fingers.
 It might spread to other areas.

-• Clean the boil with a soft wet cloth everyday.
+• Clean the boil with a soft wet cloth every day.

 • Keep the infected area dry.